 We believe that aggregation of stateful application flows inside the network is a necessary mechanism to retain scalability for large networks as, e.g., the Internet.
 We have looked at the static aspects of aggregation, i.e. which flows to aggregate and how much resources to allocate for the aggregated flow, for the specific case of IntServ's GS class.
 We have shown how it is possible to ensure the strong per-flow guarantees given by GS despite aggregation in the core of the network.
 Furthermore, we found out that aggregation can offer interesting resource trade-offs between the AR and the non-AR part of the network if flow grouping and resource allocation is done carefully.
-We have given an example where the aggregated system even performed superior to the segregated system, whereas intuitively one might have thought that aggregation could offer more efficient network resource usage, a further argument for aggregation besides its main attraction of reducing state in the core of a large network.
+We have given an example where the aggregated system even performed superior to the segregated system, whereas intuitively one might have thought that aggregation would only come at a price of more resources being required.
+Though an example is not a proof, it is at least a hint that aggregation could offer more efficient network resource usage, a further argument for aggregation besides its main attraction of reducing state in the core of a large network.

 For future work there is certainly the necessity of a more formal investigation under which circumstances aggregation offers more efficient resource usage in comparison to the segregated system.
 We derived the necessary formulas, but a detailed analysis of the parameter space of possible topologies, different flow mixes, different scheduling disciplines remains to be done.
-In addition it has to be noted that aggregation is a dynamic problem, i.e. in general there are some already established groups of flows, so if new ones arrive, they must be assigned to these groups or groups must be reorganized.
+In addition, it has to be noted that aggregation is a dynamic problem, i.e. in general there are some already established groups of flows, so if new ones arrive, they must be assigned to these groups or groups must be reorganized.
 The derived formulas could be good tools to aid such decisions, but how exactly is for further study.